An aerial shot of homes in the Inland Valley

 Research

-World-Class Research, for our Community
+World-Class Research for Our Community

 The Center for Community Solutions harnesses UCR’s strength in world-class research by conducting empirically rigorous, interdisciplinary work that is in conversation with our community and speaks to the major policy questions of our time.